Network Priority Order

 - Access Provisioning Menu

-After adding the device to your account, navigate to the device settings in the Comlada mobile app or web portal.
+After adding the device to your account, navigate to My Devices tab in the Comlada mobile app.

 -